PolyhedraZK/nbnet/README.md

-  start-all           Start all existing ENVs stop                Stop an existing ENV stop-all            Stop all existing ENVs push-nodes          Push a new node to an existing ENV kick-nodes          Remove an existing node from an existing ENV switch-EL-to-geth   Switch the EL client to `geth`,
+  start-all           Start all existing ENVs stop                Stop an existing ENV stop-all            Stop all existing ENVs push-nodes          Push some new nodes to an existing ENV kick-nodes          Remove(destroy) some nodes from an existing ENV switch-EL-to-geth   Switch the EL client to `geth`,
                       NOTE: the node will be left stopped, a `start` operation may be needed switch-EL-to-reth   Switch the EL client to `reth`,